manfredimiraula/remote-dataeng/README.md

 # remote-dataeng

-The objective of this repo is to generate a pipeline that load the data from a single spreadsheet, cleanse and transform the data to handle data corruption, performs some preliminary analysis on the data and provides some useful KPIs to interpret the data (both in the form of metrics and visualizations.)
+The objective of this repo is to generate a pipeline that load the data from a single spreadsheet, cleanse and transform the data to handle data corruption, performs some preliminary analysis on the data.

 Lastly, using the cleansed data, I will anwer the specific questions asked.